tbar0970/jethro-pmm/README.md

 The Jethro software is free and open source (GPL) and runs on a standard [LAMP](http://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) web server.
 Jethro's real advantages come to the fore when it's running on a proper web server, but it can also be run on a single PC using [XAMPP](XAMPP).

-Jethro is the software that powers online services such as [Easy Jethro](http://easyjethro.com.au) who also offer a [demo system](http://easyjethro.com.au/demo/).
+Jethro PMM is the software that powers online services such as [Easy Jethro](http://easyjethro.com.au) who also offer a [demo system](http://easyjethro.com.au/demo/).

 # Download and install